DevboiDesigns/JS_Guide/README.md

 person.greet();
 ```

-### anonymous
+### Anonymous

-* not easy to debug because the name of function can not be shown by browser/ debugger
+- not easy to debug because the name of function can not be shown by browser/ debugger

 ```js
 const start = function () {